Your Directors are pleased to present the Thirty First report on the business andoperations of the Company for the year ended 30th June 2017.

-As per the requirement of The Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 ( Act ) and Rules made thereunder your Company hasconstituted Internal Complaints Committees.
+As per the requirement of The Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 ('Act') and Rules made thereunder your Company hasconstituted Internal Complaints Committees.

 The risk framework defines the risk management approach across the enterprise atvarious levels.

 M/s.
 B S R & Co.
-LLP were appointed as Statutory Auditors of your Company at theAnnual General Meeting held on 25th September 2014 for a term of two years.
+LLP were appointed as Statutory Auditors of your Company at theAnnual General Meeting held on Wednesday 5th October 2016 for a term of one year.

 M/s.
 B S R & Co.
-LLP have been the Auditors of the Company since 2010-11 and havecompleted a term of six years.
+LLP have been the Auditors of the Company since 2010-11 and havecompleted a term of seven years.

 EXTRACT OF ANNUAL RETURN